-The Board is authorized to have five members nominated by the President and confirmed by the Senate.
-As of September 30, 2021, all five members are serving on the Board.
-Each member has a term of five years, unless appointed to fill an unexpired term.
+The Board consists of five members nominated by the President and confirmed by the Senate.
+The Board's vice chairmanship rotates among the members on an annual basis.
+Since January 11, 2021, the Board has a full complement of five members.
+Each member has a term of five years, unless they are filling an unexpired term.
 If a member leaves the STB before the end of his or her term, a successor may be appointed to the vacant seat for the remainder of that term.
-The Board's governing statute permits a member to serve up to one year after the expiration of that member's term, unless a successor is appointed.
+The Board's governing statute permits a member to serve up to one year after the expiration of that member's term unless a successor is appointed.